-It's not a good idea to substitute another type of tobacco use for cigarette smoking.
+It's not a good idea to substitute another type of tobacco use for smoking.
 Tobacco in any form is not safe.
-Even products that deliver nicotine without tobacco are risky.
+Steer clear of these products:

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.